graz-dev/llms-on-kubernetes/README.md

 {{- end }}
 ```

+Delete the `hpa.yaml`, `serviceaccount.yaml` and `ingress.yaml` from the template folder of your chart.

 # Configure Argo and Istio

 Create the `app-vllm.yaml` in the root of the repo with the following content